How to Alphabetize in Google Sheets (+ How to Sort by Date)

 Sort a whole sheet

+If your sheet contains large amounts of information, Google Sheets can help you organize it for efficient consumption.
 To sort an entire spreadsheet in Google Sheets, perform the following steps:

-1. Right-click the letter at the top of a column in your spreadsheet or click the downward-facing arrow beside the letter at the top of the column.
+1. Right-click the letter at the top of a column in your spreadsheet, or click the downward-facing arrow beside the letter at the top of the column.

-2. In the pop-up window, click either Sort Sheet A to Z or Sort Sheet Z to A
+2. In the pop-up window, click either Sort sheet A to Z or Sort sheet Z to A

-Note: this method will not lock your header row, so it will become sorted with the rest of the data.
+Note: This method will not lock your header row, so it will become sorted with the rest of the data.

 Filter your data by color, condition, or value